Achref Aouadi: Career and achievements

 Aouadi represents the Tunisian Civil Society in the United Nations Convention Anti-Corruption yearly.
 He was chosen by the United Nations in 2011.

 Achref Aouadi, on behalf of the I-Watch organisation, won the TI Amalia Award in September 2017.
 He was nominated as well for the Buffett Award for Emerging Global Leaders.

 Aouadi was appointed as an Ashoka fellow in 2019.

 Nessma affair

 In July 2016, the I-Watch organisation published an investigative report that showed the taxes invasion of the company Karoui & Karoui owned by Nabil Karoui and his brother.
 After his withdrawal from I-Watch, Aouadi came back into presidency to assume his responsibilities in the Nessma Investigation.

-After the audio leaked of Nabil Karoui, owner of Nessma TV in April 2017, that included defamation and threats, Aouadi declared that Karoui had put a car in front of their headquarters in Tunis to observe them.
+After the audio leak of Nabil Karoui, owner of Nessma TV in April 2017, that included defamation and threats, Aouadi declared that Karoui had put a car in front of their headquarters in Tunis to observe them.

-Different organisations released statements in support of Achref Aouadi and I-Watch Organisation and its members.
+Different organisations released statements in support of Achref Aouadi and the I-Watch Organisation and its members.
 The Financial Judicial Center convened an invitation to hear what Aouadi had in the presented case of tax evasion of Nessma.

-Minister of Civil Society and Human Rights Mehdi Ben Gharbia reacted to the issue and met with Aouadi to discuss it.
+The Minister of Civil Society and Human Rights Mehdi Ben Gharbia reacted to the issue and met with Aouadi to discuss it.